Tips for Bringing Your Cat to the Vets

 Transporting your cat to the clinic

 We understand that bringing your cat to the vets can be a stressful experience, so here are some tips to help smooth the process.
-Remember that we can visit you at home if you prefer, or arrange your visit at a quiet time so that you won't be greeted by a waiting room full of noisy dogs.
-Your cat can be left in the car whilst you check in and then taken straight through to the consulting room, away from other pets.
+Remember that we can visit you at home if you prefer, or arrange your visit at a quiet time or in one of our cat-only consulting sessions.
+Your cat can be taken straight upstairs to our cat zone, where you can wait in a relaxing, quiet area before being called into our cat-only consulting room.

 Make sure you use a good cat carrier: